DCSO/tie2misp/README.md

 ## Using the actor or family filter

 ## Using a proxy
-TIE2MISP offers two ways for the use of a proxy.
+TIE2MISP offers various ways for the use of a proxy.
 First, if the system variable HTTP_PROXY or HTTPS_PROXY is set, tie2misp will automatically use the given information

 If no system variable is used, tie2misp will check if the parameter `--proxy_http` or `--proxy_https` is set.
 If so, TIE2MISP will use the parameter for pulling and pushing informations.